 Isn’t it nice (and mildly annoying) how Windows notifies you about and installs updates/patches on its own?
 Sure, the loss of productivity while the dreaded updater gets to work can be irritating, but not having to manually apply updates yourself is a worthy trade-off.
 But what about all the other non-Microsoft software you use on a daily basis?
 Internet browsers, Java, Adobe programs…the list goes on.

-You may be surprised to learn that 75% of vulnerabilities found on a PC are due to flaws in 3rd party software.
+It may be a surprise to learn that 75% of vulnerabilities on a PC are due to flaws in 3rd party software.
 This doesn’t mean that non-Microsoft software is inherently unsafe; it’s just that the sheer number of different vendors and distributors make it difficult to properly track and apply new patches for other commonly used programs.
 Unlike the many Microsoft programs all managed by one entity, there is no single dashboard for everything else, and this can lead to some very dangerous security holes.

 Case-in-point: On February 12, Adobe released a patch resolving approximately 71 vulnerabilities across multiple products, including Acrobat, Reader, Flash Player, ColdFusion, and Creative Cloud.
 Most of these were designed to correct minor bugs, but a significant zero-day vulnerability was also included among the fixes.
 Assigned identifier CVE 2019-7089, the flaw can have serious repercussions if not quickly patched.

 In 2018, a vulnerability in Adobe reader, since dubbed “Bad-PDF”, was disclosed to the public.
 The vulnerability was exploited to steal NTLM hashes from a Windows machine and send them back to an attacker.
-It has since been patched and deemed no longer an active threat.
+Since though, there was a patch and it is no longer an active threat.
 Of course, history tends to repeat itself.
 The newly revealed vulnerability does practically the same thing as Bad-PDF, it is just located in a different place.
 If you haven’t already applied the patch, you’re at risk.

 How CVE 2019-7089 Works

 The problem occurs when a malicious PDF embedded with a remote XML stylesheet is sent to a recipient and opened in Adobe Reader.
-In layman’s terms, the PDF is formatted in such a way that Reader must reach out to a specified server and download another remote PDF to correctly display its contents.
-If this special PDF is sent by an attacker, they can force Reader to contact a malicious server under their control.
+In layman’s terms, the PDF formats in such a way that Reader must reach out to a specified server and download another remote PDF to correctly display its contents.
+If an attacker sends this special PDF, they can force Reader to contact a malicious server under their control.
 In turn, this immediately notifies the attacker when you open the PDF and allows them to steal NTLM hashes – the encrypted version of your Windows passwords – via the connection.